 On November 9, 1906, the Baptist General Convention of Indian Territory held its last session at the First Baptist Church of Shawnee.
 On the same day, the Oklahoma Baptist State Convention held its final session at the First Methodist Church of Shawnee.
 At a prearranged time, the two conventions then met, formed a line, marched two-by-two to the Shawnee Opera House and there formed the Baptist General Convention of the State of Oklahoma.

-Eight Executive Directors have given leadership to this great convention since 1906, beginning with J. C. Stalcup.
-Taking office in 1996, Anthony Jordan now leads this unique mission force of cooperating missionary churches.
+Nine Executive Directors have given leadership to this great convention since 1906, beginning with J. C. Stalcup.
+Taking office in 2018, Hance Dilbeck now leads this unique mission force of cooperating missionary churches.

-The Convention’s mission spirit and its cooperation in taking the whole Gospel to the whole world is demonstrated in its partnership with Colorado, Guerrero Mexico, and the Land of Lottie.
+The Convention’s mission spirit and its cooperation in taking the whole Gospel to the whole world is demonstrated in its partnership with Guerrero Mexico, Latvia, and Edmonton, Alberta, Canada.
 The mission to evangelize and congregationalize all of Oklahoma is manifested in its cooperative outreach to African Americans as well as ethnic groups.
 Oklahoma Baptists worship in more than 29 languages weekly.
 Oklahoma Baptists continue to work together with local churches, associations, state conventions and the Southern Baptist Convention to fulfill the Great Commission.